 Part of "Kangxi's Southern Inspection Tour" (Kangxi Nan Xun Tu) that Describes His Visit in Jiangsu Province, Painted by Wang Hui and Yang Jin in 1691 to 1693 — Palace Museum

 Contention Over the Throne Among Princes

 His first queen, also the love of his life, passed away after giving birth to their first baby boy.
 He then nominated this boy as the crown prince and carefully educated him.

 Kangxi also gave his sons many opportunities to get involved in politics.

-He intended to raise his boys as strong, brilliant politicians that would contribute to flourishing their empire.
+He intended to raise his boys as strong, brilliant politicians that would contribute to the flourishing of their empire.

 When many qualified princes were equally ambitious and resourceful, intense competition over the throne would arise.

-Years later, he abolished his beloved crown prince, then re-titled him, then abrogated him again, and imprisoned him till death.
+Years later, he abolished his beloved crown prince, re-titled, abrogated, and imprisoned him until death.

-The irresolution in choosing his heir and the permission of all of his sons to participate in politics, in the end, gave most adult princes big hope to compete for the throne.
+In the end, the irresolution in choosing his heir and the permission of all of his sons to participate in politics gave most adult princes big hope to compete for the throne.

 Consequently, nine of his adult sons and a large number of officials got entangled in the intense contention over the throne, which caused the empire some backslides in Kangxi's late years.

 Despite the chaos and partial conflict in his late years, Kangxi has been widely respected as an excellent and decisive emperor of China with remarkable achievements.

 Jadeite Censer of the Qing Dynasty — The Metropolitan Museum of Art (Photo by Dongmaiying)